Samorange1/CATNIPS/README.md

 # Implementation of Collision Avoidance Through Neural Implicit Probabilistic Scenes

 This repo contains the implementation of the CATNIPS paper.
+[Here](https://github.com/Samorange1/CATNIPS/blob/master/Implementation%20Report.pdf) is the report on the implementation of the CATNIPS algorithm.
+All credits to the authors of [CATNIPS](https://arxiv.org/abs/2302.12931)

 ## NeRF Model:
 For this particular implementation, the Stonehenge NeRF model was used.